Consumer Watchdog

-Consumer Watchdog (formerly the Foundation for Taxpayer and Consumer Rights) is a non-profit, progressive organization which advocates for taxpayer and consumer interests, with a focus on insurance, health care, political reform, privacy and energy.
+Consumer Watchdog (formerly the Foundation for Taxpayer and Consumer Rights) is a US non-profit, progressive organization which advocates for taxpayer and consumer interests, with a focus on insurance, health care, political reform, privacy and energy.

 The organization was founded in 1985 by California Proposition 103 author Harvey Rosenfield and is headquartered in Santa Monica, California.
 Its chief officers include President Jamie Court and Executive Director Carmen Balber.

 Early history

 After lobbying with consumer advocate Ralph Nader on a number of issues including campaign finance reform and nuclear power proliferation, Rosenfield founded Consumer Watchdog in 1985.

 Later, Rosenfield and Nader campaigned against California Proposition 51 (1986), an insurance-industry-backed initiative on the California ballot in 1986 that limited damage claims on lawsuits.

 Though Proposition 51 passed, Rosenfield continued to work for insurance rate reductions at his newly formed public interest group.
 Rosenfield believed insurance regulation was the only solution to rising insurance rates in California.
 In response, Rosenfield drafted new insurance reform legislation, which insurance industry lobbyists defeated in the state capital.